-Visitors at our Honey House discover raw beeswax on our shelves and often ask what to do with beeswax.
-We gathered this list of what to do with beeswax shortly after we worked on the great beeswax filtering project at our Honey House.
-I can’t say that this was the most graceful of projects at the Honey House and our processes changed since that great day so that our wax is in better shape when we start.
-Live and learn.
+Visitors at our Honey House discover raw beeswax on our shelves and often ask us how to use beeswax.
+We gathered a list of interesting beeswax uses shortly after we worked on the great beeswax filtering project at our Honey House.
+I can’t say that this was the most graceful of projects at the Honey House.
+Our processes have since changed after that inspiring day, so that our wax is in better shape when we start.

 This past season our bees not only gave us great honey, but also gifted us with about fifteen (or so) pounds of raw beeswax.
-We filter our beeswax by hand at the Honey House we put that beeswax to use in our beeswax candles.
-All of our soy blend candles contain at least a small percentage of raw beeswax from our hives.
-We’ve also made raw beeswax available to our customers.
-There are many amazing uses for our yellow, all natural beeswax that are a little unusual.
+We filter our beeswax by hand and with the assistance of special equipment in our lab.
+We put the filtered beeswax to use in our all natural beeswax candles.
+All of our soy blend candles contain a small percentage of raw beeswax from our hives.
+We’ve also made raw beeswax available to our customers in our honey store.

 - Wood polish.
 A mixture of beeswax and essential oils make for a great all natural wood furniture and floor polish.

 - Waterproofing Shoes.
-There are numerous diy tutorials out there that teach you how to waterproof your leather and canvas shoes with beeswax with beeswax and a blow dryer. .
-My main tip though is to do a small test patch before treating the entire shoe.
+There are numerous diy tutorials out there that teach you how to waterproof your leather and canvas shoes with beeswax and a blow dryer.
+My main tip is to do a small test patch before treating the entire shoe.

 - Beeswax Crayons.
 Try making do-it-yourself beeswax crayons for a fun weekend project.
 Mix equal parts beeswax and soap add food coloring for a splash of color, it’s an easy way to make non-toxic crayons.